Table of Contents

 Problems with fullscreen

-- If your player is in an iframe, the parent iframes must have the following attributes for fullscreen to be allowed:
+- If your player is in an iframe, that iframe and any parent iframes must have the following attributes for fullscreen to be allowed:

 Problems with playback